Football Game Notes - 09/09/13

 Utah State Football Spring Scrimmage

 Jovon Bouknight (Juh-vonn Bo-night) is entering his first season as Utah State’s co-offensive coordinator after serving as the program’s passing game coordinator the previous two seasons.
-In all, Bouknight has spent the past seven years as Utah State’s wide receivers coach after serving as the team's offensive graduate assistant in 2009.
+In all, Bouknight has spent the past seven years as Utah State’s wide receivers coach after serving as the team’s offensive graduate assistant in 2009.